Lloople/bot-mr-dear/resources/markdown/help.md

 /sites
 See a quick list of all your sites and the most recent status of each one.

+*/token {token}*
+Register your token to interact with OhDear.
+You can add a new token here https://ohdear.app/user-settings/api.

 */newsite {url}*
 Register a new site on your account.
 It must be a valid url with protocol and all those things that are hard to type from a phone keyboard 😛.